mordachai/daggerheart-hud/README.md

 <img width="863" height="953" alt="image" src="https://github.com/user-attachments/assets/cd133071-b3a4-425c-8372-26358335f40a" />

 ### Other settings:
-You can hide Foundry's macro hotbar, change the vertical position at which the HUD appears, or entirely disable it, while the other players can keep theirs (GMs tell the players where ro disable it)
+You can hide Foundry's macro hotbar, change the vertical position at which the HUD appears, or entirely disable it, while the other players can keep theirs (GMs: tell the players where to disable it)

 <img width="789" height="690" alt="image" src="https://github.com/user-attachments/assets/e13ea1d6-726b-4cf4-9b3a-1c73011bfed0" />